SkBlaz/py3plex/README.md

 ## a library for analysis and visualization of heterogeneous networks

 Heterogeneous networks are complex networks with additional information assigned to nodes or edges (or both).
-This library includes some of the state-of-the-art algorithms for decomposition and analysis of such algorithms.
+This library includes some of the state-of-the-art algorithms for decomposition, visualization and analysis of such algorithms.

 ![Multilayer networks](example_images/biomine_community.png)
 ![Single layer network](example_images/snps_data.png)